8 April 2026

 /auth persistence Encrypted

-You should see confirmation such as:
+You should see confirmation along the lines of:

 Credential storage changed to: Encrypted